Session (computer networking)

-In the case of transport protocols that do not implement a formal session layer (e.g., UDP) or where sessions at the application layer are generally very short-lived (e.g., HTTP), sessions are maintained by a higher level program using a method defined in the data being exchanged.
-For example, an HTTP exchange between a browser and a remote host may include an HTTP cookie which identifies state, such as a unique session ID, information about the user's preferences or authorization level.
+In the case of transport protocols that do not implement a formal session layer (e.g., UDP) or where sessions at the protocol level are too short-lived, sessions are maintained by a higher level program.
+For example, a HTTP exchange between a browser and a remote host that includes a HTTP cookie with a unique session ID may identify a state such as information about the user's preferences or authorization level.

-HTTP/1.0 was thought to only allow a single request and response during one Web/HTTP Session.
-Protocol version HTTP/1.1 improved this by completing the Common Gateway Interface (CGI), making it easier to maintain the Web Session and supporting HTTP cookies and file uploads.

-Most client-server sessions are maintained by the transport layer - a single connection for a single session.
-However each transaction phase of a Web/HTTP session creates a separate connection.
-Maintaining session continuity between phases requires a session ID.
+Maintaining session continuity between HTTP requests requires a session ID.
 The session ID is embedded within the or links of dynamic web pages so that it is passed back to the CGI.
 CGI then uses the session ID to ensure session continuity between transaction phases.
-One advantage of one connection-per-phase is that it works well over low bandwidth (modem) connections.

-Software implementation

-TCP sessions are typically implemented in software using child processes and/or multithreading, where a new process or thread is created when the computer establishes or joins a session.
-HTTP sessions are typically not implemented using one thread per session, but by means of a database with information about the state of each session.
-The advantage with multiple processes or threads is relaxed complexity of the software, since each thread is an instance with its own history and encapsulated variables.
-The disadvantage is large overhead in terms of system resources, and that the session may be interrupted if the system is restarted.
+Session affinity

 When a client may connect to any server in a cluster of servers, a special problem is encountered in maintaining consistency when the servers must maintain session state.
 The client must either be directed to the same server for the duration of the session, or the servers must transmit server-side session information via a shared file system or database.
 Otherwise, the client may reconnect to a different server than the one it started the session with, which will cause problems when the new server does not have access to the stored state of the old one.